cyberconcepts/cybertools/commerce/README.txt

   >>> for item in orderItems.getCart(c001):
   ...     item.setOrder(ord001)

-Now the default cart is empty; we now have to supply the order for retrieving the order items.
+Now the default cart is empty; we have to supply the order for retrieving the order items.

   >>> orderItems.getCart(c001)